 Design and Technology at Beech Hill School is taught purposefully in all year groups to allow children to safely develop their skills, work independently or in teams and become creative problem-solvers & makers.
 Our DT curriculum gives children the opportunity to design and make ‘something‘ for ‘somebody‘ for ‘some purpose‘.

 For the half terms without a DT week, we have a stand-alone ‘MasterChef’ day to cover the Cooking and Nutrition part of the Curriculum.
-This is a new initiate for us during 2020-21 and allows for development of practical skills and creating a dish; whilst also looking at Food Safety & Hygiene, Healthy Eating and wider consumer knowledge & understanding of where our food comes from.
+This allows for development of practical skills and creating a dish; whilst also looking at food safety & hygiene, healthy eating, where food comes from and seasonal foods.
 Learning how to cook provides children with a crucial life skill and allows development of some of our core principles as a school, of independence and basic skills.

 (See image below for how the MasterChef days are sequenced)